moorepants/eng122/content/pages/syllabus.rst

    ISBN 978-0-13-287169-3 [`Book Information`_]

 This year, the textbook is optional and will only be a reference.
-We will not be following it in any way.
+We will not be following it in any particular way.
 We will provide you with free online resources and other materials for reading.
 Note that many students have found the above book in paperback for ~$25 via non-standard channels.

 .. _Book Information: https://www.pearsonhighered.com/program/Inman-Engineering-Vibration-4th-Edition/PGM198634.html